Attaining greater depth in maths

 - Previous poor maths leadership

 In order to identify and analyse the external and strategic environment in relation to my school, I used the PESTLE tool.
 This showed me St James’ is lacking in political and environmental aspects.
 This was raised and discussed with Governors and SLT Members.
-We are a LA school, in a local authority that is diminishing due to budget restraints.
+We are an LA school, in a local authority that is diminishing due to budget restraints.
 It is highly likely that we will need to convert to an academy and join a local MAT or set up one of our own.
 It also means initially, informal collaboration needs to be sought in order to identify successful links that could be made more formal in the future.
-This means that more links need to be created, starting with links for the new subject coordinator, which would help with maths, a large focus area for us this Year.
+This means that more links need to be created, starting with links for the new subject coordinator, which would help with maths, a large focus area for us this year.
 Analysis using the PESTLE tool also identified that in economic terms we as a school, have a good surplus of money, which allows us some freedom to target pupils to make rapid progress.
 This means a larger amount of money than previously given could be targeted towards maths.

-The DFE comparison tool of local primary schools with a similar context, showed that our reading and writing results where inline or higher than other schools.
+The DFE comparison tool of local primary schools with a similar context showed that our reading and writing results were inline or higher than other schools.
 However our maths progress was below that of schools similar to us and those in the local area and so was the percentage of children reaching the higher standard in reading, writing and maths.
 Further analysis of the ASP from last year shows maths was the weakest subject overall and those attaining GDS was lower than national.
 The average progress for maths was -2.5.
 Further analysis of individual data showed that those pupils attaining a level 3 in KS1 SATS were not attaining GDS is Year 6.
 Deeper analysis of internal data at a whole cohort and individual level also shows weakness in maths GDS across most year groups.
 This raised two problems overall one was not enough children were achieving greater depth in maths and those pupils who got a level 3 in KS1 were not making sufficient progress to attain greater depth by the end of Year 6.
 Investigation of KS2 test papers and monitoring of pupil’s maths books showed that children were not being exposed to challenging maths reasoning activities throughout KS2 and a lack of monitoring from the previous maths leaders had not highlighted this soon enough.

 - Regular monitoring and analysis of data to inform targeted intervention and CPD strategy